|Lunar Duo Explorer||Haven Tarp||Gatewood Cape||Lunar Solo|

 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

-Due to a production delay this shelter and the other SilNylon shelters that are out of stock should be back in stock by the end of April.
+Due to a production delay this shelter should be back in stock sometime in Mid May.

 The Deschutes and Deschutes Plus are lean, mean, no frills, down and dirty shelters for ultralight hikers on the move.
 They pack so small and light they might literally get lost in your pack, yet they are large enough for a comfortable night’s rest without the claustrophobia of a small tarp.
 With full 360 degree protection, there’s no need to carry an additional bivy.